danvk/boggle-paper/paper/content.typ

 problem, however, and we can estimate that approximately 1 in 12 combinations of letters can be rolled.
 While this reduces the search space, it's not enough to make exhaustive search feasible, and this will not prove to be a useful constraint.
+In practice, all high-scoring boards can be rolled in many ways with the Boggle dice.

 Two observations suggest a path towards a solution: